 Volunteering with Peers

 Are you looking to stay active?
 Do you want to make a difference in someone's life?

-Spend time with older adults in need of companionship.
+There are many lonely & isolated older adults in need of companionship.
 Companions make a difference by providing friendship and assistance such as running errands and assisting with light meals to adults who have difficulty with daily living tasks.
 Your time can also give families a much needed time off from their caregiving responsibilities.
 Companions serve 5-40 hours per week and are assigned to individuals who are living at home.
 Typically, companions are assigned to 2-3 people and spend 3-4 hours with them daily.
 For their service, a companion receives a tax-free stipend, transportation reimbursement, on-going training and recognition.

-To be eligible you must be 55 years of age, income eligible (no more than 200% of the poverty leve), and pass a background check
+To be eligible you must be 55 years of age, income eligible (no more than 200% of the poverty leve), and pass a background check.